 - Open Simatest and read in an ideal test chart image file created by the Imatest Test Charts program.
 Our examples use two charts.

-- (for this page) an ideal 36-patch dynamic range test chart with density steps of 0.1 (maximum optical density = 3.5), available for download as a 16-bit depth PNG image, here, and
+- an ideal 36-patch dynamic range test chart with density steps of 0.1 (maximum optical density = 3.5), available for download as a 16-bit depth PNG image here, and

 - an ideal 2400×1600 pixel Enhanced eSFR ISO 2017 chart, available for download as a PNG image here).

-- Open the Simatest settings window, and enter the following settings to replicate the raw image we just measured.
+- Open the Simatest settings window, and enter the following settings to replicate the (undemosaiced) raw image we just measured.
+The noise and filter settings are shown on the right.

-- To get an image with the same offset and maximum value as the camera (128 and 4095 for the LX5), press Save processed image to save the image in a named file.
+- To get an image with the same offset and maximum value as the camera (143 and 4095 for the LX5), Set Save images – 16 bit depth, Offset (DN) 142, Saturation (DN) 2095 at the bottom-right of the settings window, then press Save processed image to save the image in a named file.

 - Open the image in Color/Tone Interactive, with the 36-patch Dynamic Range chart selected.
 Because the undemosaiced image file is monochrome, you will get the window shown below.
 Key settings are circled.